 Along with this, there has been a new change in travel rules for Chhattisgarh.

-Get full refund protection on domestic flights with ixigo assured starting at Rs.399:Search Flights
+Get full refund protection on domestic flight booking with ixigo assured starting at Rs.399:Search Flights

 Please note: Travellers can check the latest state-wise travel guidelines, such as quarantine requirements, e-pass and registration rules and more with our COVID-19 guidelines tracker.